See also post about MSDN overview on mem mgmt…

 - … these risks are resolved in java and dotnet.

-For all simple scenarios, I feel the default and standard idiom to program the delete is RAII.
+For all simple scenarios, I feel the default and standard idiom to manage the delete is RAII.
 This means the delete is inside a dtor, which in turn means there’s a wrapper class, perhaps some smart ptr class.

 It also means we create stack instances of